shotgunsoftware/developer.shotgunsoftware.com/docs/ko/trusted-solutions/tier1/setup/traffic_segregation.md

 # Web Traffic Isolation

-The goal is to set up an AWS PrivateLink to privately access your Shotgun site.
+The goal is to set up an AWS PrivateLink to privately access your ShotGrid site.

-## Set up PrivateLink to Shotgun
+## Set up PrivateLink to ShotGrid

-  * Ask Shotgun support to provide you with the Shotgun PrivateLink service name for your AWS region.
+  * Ask ShotGrid support to provide you with the ShotGrid PrivateLink service name for your AWS region.

-  * Update the private VPC CloudFormation stack you created earlier and set ShotgunPrivateServiceName parameter.
+  * Update the private VPC CloudFormation stack you created earlier and set ShotGridPrivateServiceName parameter.

 ### Manual steps if needed

   * Add a new VPC Endpoint in your VPC

-  * For the security group, Shotgun service only requires the inbound port tcp/443 to be open.
+  * For the security group, ShotGrid service only requires the inbound port tcp/443 to be open.

 ![Create endpoint](../images/tier1-endpoint-create_privatelink.png)

 ## DNS Configuration

-Provide your PrivateLink DNS name to Shotgun support.
+Provide your PrivateLink DNS name to ShotGrid support.
 We will setup a new private URL for your site that will look like `mystudio-staging.priv.shotgunstudio.com`.

 ## Validation